kevinsheep/blog/vuepress/docs/index.md

-# use yarn instead of npm ?
+# use yarn instead of npm, use cmd outside vscode